shakfu/chuck-max/README.md

 ![macos-adv-deps](https://github.com/shakfu/chuck-max/blob/main/media/macos-adv-deps.svg)

-After these are installed, type the following for a full `chuck-max` build:
+After these are installed, type the following for a full `chuck-max` build[^2]:

 ```sh
 make brew
 ```

 [^1]: It is also possible to build `chuck-max` and some of the advanced chugins on MacOS using alternative methods.
 These are outlined in the [alternative-build-guide](https://github.com/shakfu/chuck-max/blob/main/source/docs/alternative-build-guide.md)).

+[^2]: There is experimental support for building [chump](https://github.com/ccrma/chump) via `make chump`.
+See the [chump-build-guide](https://github.com/shakfu/chuck-max/blob/main/source/docs/chump-build-guide.md) for further details about install requirements.

 ## User Guide